 Add your name and signature.

 Following this proper application letter format ensures clarity and professionalism.
+For students and freshers, you can explore our Internship Application Letter format for practical examples.

 There are several types of application letters, each suited to a different purpose.
 Knowing which type to use ensures your letter hits the right note.

-A job application letter, also called a cover letter, is submitted along with your resume when applying for a position.
-It briefly introduces you, highlights your relevant skills, and expresses your interest in the role.
-It is one of the most commonly written types of application letters.
+A job application letter, also called a cover letter, is submitted along with your resume.
+For detailed examples, refer to our Job Application Letter guide.
+It briefly introduces you, highlights your relevant skills, and expresses your interest in the role.Â

 Fresh graduates or students write internship application letters to request a placement at a company.
 These letters emphasize willingness to learn, relevant coursework, and any practical skills.

 This type covers any formal request not covered above — for example, requesting a certificate, applying for a transfer, or writing to an authority for official purposes.
+For structured requests, you may also refer to a request letter.

 If you are wondering how to write an application letter, follow these steps: